Globe Life (NYSE:GL) Updates FY 2021 Earnings Guidance

 Globe Life (NYSE:GL) issued an update on its FY 2021 earnings guidance on Tuesday morning.
 The company provided earnings per share guidance of 7.210-7.510 for the period, compared to the Thomson Reuters consensus earnings per share estimate of $7.340.
 The company issued revenue guidance of -.

+Globe Life (NYSE:GL) last announced its quarterly earnings data on Tuesday, April 20th.
+The company reported $1.53 earnings per share for the quarter, missing analysts’ consensus estimates of $1.65 by ($0.12).
+Globe Life had a net margin of 15.38% and a return on equity of 10.28%.
+The business had revenue of $1.27 billion during the quarter, compared to analyst estimates of $1.25 billion.
+During the same quarter last year, the firm posted $1.73 EPS.
+The company’s revenue for the quarter was up 11.8% on a year-over-year basis.

-A number of equities research analysts have issued reports on GL shares.
-Morgan Stanley boosted their target price on shares of Globe Life from $95.00 to $100.00 and gave the company an underweight rating in a report on Thursday, April 1st.
-JPMorgan Chase & Co. raised their target price on Globe Life from $99.00 to $103.00 and gave the stock an overweight rating in a research report on Monday, April 5th.
-Finally, Piper Sandler raised their price objective on shares of Globe Life from $87.00 to $95.00 and gave the stock a neutral rating in a report on Wednesday, January 6th.
-One research analyst has rated the stock with a sell rating, two have given a hold rating and two have assigned a buy rating to the company.
-Globe Life presently has an average rating of Hold and a consensus target price of $101.20.
+GL has been the subject of several research reports.
+Morgan Stanley upped their price target on shares of Globe Life from $95.00 to $100.00 and gave the company an underweight rating in a research report on Thursday, April 1st.
+Piper Sandler upped their price target on shares of Globe Life from $87.00 to $95.00 and gave the company a neutral rating in a research report on Wednesday, January 6th.
+Finally, JPMorgan Chase & Co. upped their price objective on shares of Globe Life from $99.00 to $103.00 and gave the stock an overweight rating in a research report on Monday, April 5th.
+One equities research analyst has rated the stock with a sell rating, two have issued a hold rating and two have assigned a buy rating to the stock.
+Globe Life currently has a consensus rating of Hold and an average price target of $101.20.

+In other Globe Life news, insider David Kendall Carlson sold 18,000 shares of the firm’s stock in a transaction dated Wednesday, March 17th.
+The shares were sold at an average price of $100.10, for a total transaction of $1,801,800.00.
+Following the sale, the insider now directly owns 3,000 shares of the company’s stock, valued at approximately $300,300.
+The transaction was disclosed in a filing with the Securities & Exchange Commission, which is available through the SEC website.
+Also, CFO Frank M. Svoboda sold 15,000 shares of the stock in a transaction dated Thursday, April 29th.
+The stock was sold at an average price of $102.94, for a total transaction of $1,544,100.00.
+Following the transaction, the chief financial officer now owns 15,000 shares in the company, valued at $1,544,100.
+The disclosure for this sale can be found here.
+Over the last ninety days, insiders have sold 164,150 shares of company stock worth $16,455,919.
+Corporate insiders own 3.78% of the company’s stock.

 About Globe Life